Serge Nubret

-Serge Nubret (6 October 1938 – 19 April 2011) was a French professional bodybuilder, actor and self-published author.
-He won numerous bodybuilding competitions, including 1976 NABBA Mr. Universe (1976).
+Serge Nubret (6 October 1938 – 19 April 2011) was a Guadeloupean-French professional bodybuilder, actor and self-published author.
+He won numerous bodybuilding competitions, including the 1976 NABBA Mr. Universe (1976).
 Nubret was nicknamed "the Black Panther."

 Early life

 Nubret was born on 6 October 1938 in Anse-Bertrand, Guadeloupe.
 Nubret has credited Steve Reeves as his childhood inspiration.

 Career

 In 1960, Nubret joined the International Federation of Bodybuilders and was declared World's Most Muscular Man in Montreal.
 Nubret kept improving, winning titles including NABBA Mr. Universe in 1976 (London), WBBG Pro.
 Mr. World and Mr. Olympus in 1977 (New York) and another World champion title in 1981 (Geneva).
 In 1983, 23 years after his first world-class achievement he became the WABBA World Champion in Rome, winning his fifth major title.
 At 65 years old, Nubret offered a last show to his public during the 2003 World championships in France.

 In addition to being recognized by experts, peers, and fans as a reference in the bodybuilding field, Nubret also dedicated himself to the development and promotion of bodybuilding.
 He became the head of the French and European IFBB bodybuilding federations from 1970 to 1975.
 In 1975, he founded the World Amateur Body Building Association (WABBA) to host amateur bodybuilding competitions.
 Serge Nubret would appear in several minor film projects during his career.
 Nubret was also featured in the 1977 documentary, Pumping Iron, about Arnold Schwarzenegger.